-This antibody is intended for in vitro diagnostic (IVD) use. p16INK4a (MX007) Mouse Monoclonal Primary Antibody is intended for laboratory professional use in the detection of the p16INK4a protein in formalin-fixed, paraffin-embedded tissue stained in manual qualitative immunohistochemistry (IHC) testing.
+This antibody is intended for in vitro diagnostic (IVD) use. p16INK4a (MX007) Mouse monoclonal Primary Antibody is intended for professional laboratory use in the detection of the p16INK4a protein in formalin-fixed, paraffin-embedded tissue stained in manual qualitative immunohistochemistry (IHC) testing.

-This antibody is intended to be used after the primary diagnosis of tumor has been made by conventional histopathology using non-immunological histochemical stains.
-The results using this product must be interpreted by a qualified pathologist as an aid to diagnosis in conjunction with the patient's relevant clinical history, other diagnostic tests and proper controls.
+This antibody is intended to be used after the primary diagnosis of the tumor has been made by conventional histopathology using non-immunological histochemical stains.
+A qualified pathologist must interpret the results using this product to aid diagnosis in conjunction with the patient's relevant clinical history, other diagnostic tests, and proper controls.